360 Huntington Ave.

 Groundbreaking Research in Cutting-Edge Facilities

-Among our more than 30 research centers and institutes includes one of only 12 Centers of Excellence funded by the Department of Homeland Security and a Marine Science Center developing robotic technology to detect underwater mines and coastal threats.
+Our more than 30 research centers and institutes include one of only 12 Centers of Excellence funded by the Department of Homeland Security and a Marine Science Center developing robotic technology to detect underwater mines and coastal threats.

 Students can pursue their research interests in state-of-the-art facilities, such as the George J. Kostas Research Institute for Homeland Security, a center dedicated to advancing the development of societal resilience in the face of 21st-century risks, and the Dukakis Center for Urban and Regional Policy, which identifies and implements real solutions to the critical challenges facing urban areas throughout Greater Boston, the Commonwealth, and the nation.